Teenlife

 CCJS105: Introduction to Criminology (online)

-Discover the world of Criminology.
-This 100% online course examines criminal behavior and the methods of its study; causation; typologies of criminal acts and offenders; punishment, correction and incapacitation; and the prevention of crime.
+Discover the world of Criminology while you explore one of the most popular majors at the University of Maryland!
+This online course examines criminal behavior and the methods of its study; causation; typologies of criminal acts and offenders; punishment, correction and incapacitation; and the prevention of crime.
 This course is offered through the Department of Criminology and Criminal Justice in the College of Behavioral and Social Sciences.
+This course fulfills the following General Education requirements: History and Social Sciences (DSHS).

 GVPT200: International Political Relations (online)